 Recently Baeldung announced to increase the price of his REST with Spring’s course from $ 249 to $ 299.
 As I am (or was) a big fan of Baeldung because of his free content about Java & Spring.
 I purchased the course because I thought I get high-quality and up-to-date content for this amount of money.
-In this blog post, you get a detailed explanation of why I am disappointed after working through the whole course.
+In this blog post, you get a detailed Baeldung course review.
+This helps to understand why I am disappointed after working through the whole course.

 First of the online course REST with Spring: Master Class is structured into three courses: Starter Class, Intermediate Class, and Master Class.
 They are built on each other so you should start with the first one to get in contact with his use case during the whole course.
 The domain model is about roles and rights (in the style of Spring Security’s roles and rights) and is used during most of the videos.
 In my opinion and for a more educational-oriented intention, this is a rather bad model for explaining the concept of REST to new/intermediate developers.
 Even if I am tired of the sample domain model about students/lecturers, bank/customers or e-commerce/products you find in other video courses or books, I think they are quite more realistic.

 I got my first “heart-attack” within one of the first videos where he generates a new project with Spring Boot Version 1.2.5 at start.spring.io, which was released in the mid of the year 2015.
 In the beginning, he explains a lot about the application configuration and startup with Spring and its rather “old” XML configuration style.
 You learn how to use the